ITANAGAR, Apr 5: Mopin, the festival for happiness, prosperity and bumper harvest

 economical and enjoyable.
 She also prayed for peace, prosperity and good health and

-appreciated the Galo community for organizing the age-
+appreciated the Galo community for organizing the age-old indigenous festival in

 Home Minister Tako Dabi, who was on his way to Tene, also joined the celebration